ConceptaNjolima/MyTNTResources/Week 2/[ENG2.2]View component layout.md

 ## Time required and pace

-Total time: 1 hour
+Total time: 2 hours, 30 minutes

+- 30 minutes - **Pre-session**: background learning, research, and investigations
+- 60 minutes - **Instructional Session**
-* 15 minutes – Building a table with react
+  - 15 minutes – Building a table with react
-* 15 minutes – Explain the basics of CSS Flexbox
+  - 15 minutes – Examine CSS Flexbox
-* 30 minutes - Practice
+  - 30 minutes - Practice

-## Background / review
+## Pre-session

+*Prepare for the session* [here](../wiki/[ENG2.2]View-component-layout)

 ## Lesson details

+Components are most useful when their contents are generated on the fly based on the data passed to them.
+But how can you layout a web page when you don't know what the final content of the page will be, or the content will keep changing?

+ Two useful options for working with this kind of dynamic layout are HTML Tables and CSS Flexbox.

 ### Building a Table component (15 minutes)

 Start to think about the elements required for a basic HTML table such as a table header and table rows.
-These elements can help us start to build a Table component that can be reused.
+These elements can help us start to build a Table component that can be reused with a variety of data.

 Below a basic HTML Table Element